Generative Artificial Intelligence

 Course Syllabus Guidance

 The course syllabus is a contract between faculty and students informing them of what they will learn and how they will be evaluated.
-Inherent is that evaluation are expectations for student behavior during the course, and how students will continue to behave as they become professionals in their discipline.
+Inherent in that evaluation are expectations for student behavior during the course, and how students will continue to behave as they become professionals in their discipline.
 CITL offers general guidance about creating a syllabus which may be helpful to faculty getting started with syllabus development, but many have asked for more specific syllabus guidance that pertains specifically to GenAI.

 The knee-jerk response is to add a blanket AI policy to your syllabus, but this is not advised.
 Instead look for interesting ways to introduce AI into the course.
 Start by using AI in class to demonstrate its benefits and limitations.
 Modify a few assignments so students can explore AI as a tool.
 Teach students how to generate artwork to enhance a presentation, create a story outline, or build their own study notes.
-Building these specific opportunities into the syllabus will help students gain confidence and discernment, while still allowing you to define parameters.
+Building these specific opportunities into the syllabus will help students gain confidence and discernment, while still allowing you to define the parameters.

 One document that may be of interest is a collection of crowdsourced their course policies on using generative AI across multiple disciplines.
 Here are some additional examples of syllabus guidance from this campus: